pandey-ankit/coherence-demo/explore-code/explore-code.md

         }
         ```

         The above code retrieves the coherence session from the Coherence instance and uses the session to get a reference to a cache.
-This is the same for all the caches.
+Similar code is used for all the caches.

       * addIndexes()